MicrosoftDocs/power-platform/power-platform/developer/cli-create-package.md

 > [!div class="checklist"]
 >
-> * Decide whether to write a How-to article for a product or service.
-> * Identify what content to include in a How-to article.
+> * Create a Visual Studio plug-in project
+> * Add a dependent assembly to the project and build
+> * Use the Plug-in Registration tool to upload and register your package

 More information: [Build and package plug-in code](/power-apps/developer/data-platform/build-and-package).

 ## Prerequisites

-- A plug-in package
 - Access to a Dataverse environment
-- An account in the target environment with System Administrator or System Customizer role
+- An system user account in the target environment with System Administrator or System Customizer role
 - The tools described in the following table

 |Tool/App|Instructions |